danielopq/sunnyside/README.md

 ## Overview

 Frontend development for a branding agency.
 It is optimized for desktop and mobile users (480px).
 The elements have been set according to the images provided.
-The website has been built with HTML and CSS.
+The website has been built with HTML, CSS and JavaScript.
+No workframes were used

 ### Screenshot